 Clava Cairns: The Clava Cairns is a well-preserved Bronze Age cemetery, dating back about 4,000 years.
 This prehistoric burial site has ring cairns, kerb cairns, and standing stones.
 In recent years, many fans of the popular TV show Outlander visit this site.
 The standing stones of Craigh Na Dun, where Claire first falls through time, is believed to be inspired by the stones at Clava Cairns and the Callanish Stones on the Isle of Lewis.

-Culloden Battlefield: Only a 5-minute drive from the Clava Carins is the infamous site of the Battle of Culloden.
+Culloden Battlefield: Only a 5-minute drive from the Clava Cairns is the infamous site of the Battle of Culloden.
 This is another must-see for Outlander fans and history buffs.
 Not only was this the final confrontation of the Jacobite Rising of 1745, where Charles Stewart tried to regain the British throne for this father, but it marked the destruction of the traditional Gaelic culture and Scottish ways of life.
-When you arrive at the visitor center, be sure to take your time to learn about the events leading up to the battle and then experience the battle in the immersive surround cinema.
+When you arrive at the visitor centre, be sure to take your time to learn about the events leading up to the battle and then experience the battle in the immersive surround cinema.
 Layton and I particularly enjoyed the replica muskets and swords.
-Once you exit the visitor’s center, walk along wet moors of the battlefield.
-Near the 6 meter tall memorial cairn honoring the fallen warriors are also headstones marking the graves of the hundreds of clansmen who lost their lives for the Jacobite cause.
+Once you exit the visitor’s centre, walk along the wet moors of the battlefield.
+Near the 6-meter-tall memorial cairn honouring the fallen warriors are also headstones marking the graves of the hundreds of clansmen who lost their lives for the Jacobite cause.

-The entrance fee is £11.00 for adults and £27 for families.
-For more information about Culloden, visit https://www.nts.org.uk/visit/places/culloden
+The entrance fee is £14.00 for adults and £30 for families.
+For more information about Culloden, click here.

 Dunrobin Castle: After driving 1 hour and 15 minutes north from Culloden and past the city of Inverness, you’ll find yourself at one of the most beautiful castles in Scotland.
 Dunrobin Castle is the most northerly of Scotland’s stately homes and the largest in the Northern Highlands with 189 rooms.
 It also is one of Britain’s oldest houses dating back to the Middle Ages (the 1300s).
 However, most of the current castle and gardens were added between 1835 and 1850 by Sir Charles Barry, who was a famous English architect known for rebuilding London’s House of Parliament.